GoHypernet/Galileo-FLO2D-Framework/README.md

 - **Website**: https://www.flo-2d.com/

 ## Notes
-The user must place their flo2d license at the top of their project directory (this is the systemflp.dll file found in thier installation director on thier desktop).
-The user optionally provide their own FLOPRO.exe and associated DLLs if they so choose by also placing these at the top of their project directory, if they do not provide a
-FLOPRO.exe, a built-in version of FLOPRO.exe will be selected.
+The user must place their flo2d license at the top of the Mission directory (this is the systemflp.dll file found in the FLO2D installation directory on their desktop).
+The user may optionally provide their own FLOPRO.exe and associated DLLs if they so choose by also placing these at the top of the Mission directory.
+If one is not provided, a built-in version of FLOPRO.exe will be selected.

 ## Building